Drug-induced immune hemolytic anemia

 Stopping the drug that is causing the problem may relieve or control the symptoms.

-Some persons may be given a medicine called prednisone to reduce the immune response against the red blood cells.
+You may need to take a medicine called prednisone to suppress the immune response against the red blood cells.
 Special blood transfusions may be needed to treat severe symptoms.

 Death caused by severe anemia is rare.